 With a high street and alleyways full of tea rooms, pubs and local shops, Stow delighted my little ex-pat heart.
 Speaking of tea houses, our lunch stop was at the Old Bakery Tea Room (4 Fountain Court, Digbeth St.), an adorable, well-run establishment run by Alan and Jackie.
 I’m glad to have made a reservation as it was the time of year when everyone seemed to be in the mood for a festive lunch.

 Top tip: Always make a booking if you can!
 A meal is easy enough to plan around at any time of year, and having a set time saves being told “sorry, we’re booked up.”)

 The Brit had what I’m told was a very tasty jacket potato with shrimp, and my goat cheese and walnut salad was a scrumptious work of art.
 I especially loved the salad dressing.
-There’s just something about balsamic vinegar. *chef’s kiss* And all quite #GetThrifty and good value for money.
+There’s just something about balsamic vinegar. *chef’s kiss* And it was good value for money. #GetThrifty for the win.

 Top tip: I’ve been told that Stow — and the Cotswolds area in general — can be quite crowded in the summer, so it’s a place to either arrive early or visit in the off-season.
-Arrive early anyway and park in the public car park next to the Tesco lot.
-It will give you a chance to stretch your legs with a short, scenic walk into the village.
-And keep your heart rate at a normal level — navigating narrow village roads to find parking is a bit frazzling.
+Regardless, arrive early and park in the public car park next to the Tesco lot.
+The short walk into the village will give you a chance to stretch your legs and keep your heart rate at a normal level — navigating narrow village roads to find parking is frazzling.

 Afternoon strolls and cuteness overload at the Cotswold Wildlife Park